Nowhere is advancement more prevalent in our current society than in the communication field.

 While video conferencing has existed since the 1980s, a new business use case has begun to emerge.
 The traditional use case of video conferencing in the boardroom has been replaced with video-enabled phones and tablets that allow employees and management to call wherever, whenever.

 Web-based video conferencing services have also made it easier for teams to meet in virtual rooms, which has greatly improved collaboration efforts.
-Most video conferencing solutions also come bundled with collaboration tools such as document sharing, text chat, and screen sharing.
+Most video conferencing solutions also come bundled with online collaboration tools such as document sharing, text chat, and screen sharing.

 One of the biggest business communication trends is the power of mobile devices.
 They have changed business for the better, similar to what the desktop computer did in the early 80s.
 Today’s smartphones are more powerful than computers were just a few years ago -- and this has created opportunities for businesses.